Do you meet Express Analytics’ criteria for being an omnichannel retailer? Read on… and don’t forget to take the test.

 - Is your product pricing consistent across your channels?

-- With your products being sold in-store and online, it’s important that no matter what platform or channel a customer is using to get to you, the pricing of your products remain the same.
-This of course means that when something goes on sale in store, customers see the same sale going on online.
+With your products being sold in-store and online, it’s important that no matter what platform or channel a customer is using to get to you, the pricing of your products remains the same.
+This of course means that when something goes on sale in-store, customers see the same sale going on online.

 - Can your customers return products across channels?